 The company does not employ or contract any other senior executives.

 Board meetings

-The board held four scheduled meetings during 2013, and did not meet for any unscheduled meetings.
-The board meeting attendance details for directors are set out below.
+The board held four scheduled meetings during 2011, and did not meet for any unscheduled meetings.
+The board meeting attendance details for directors are set out in the table following.